Kenneth Lipper: Early life and education

 Born to a Jewish family, Lipper earned his B.A.
 (Phi Beta Kappa) at Columbia College of Columbia University, his J.D. at Harvard Law School, his LL.M. at NYU and did postgraduate work in law and economics at the University of Paris.
-Lipper was initiated into Zeta Beta Tau Fraternity's Delta Chapter at Columbia University in 1959.
+Lipper was initiated into Zeta Beta Tau fraternity's Delta chapter at Columbia University in 1959.
+In his teen years growing up in The South Bronx, Lipper is fondly remembered by Al Pacino in his 2024 memoir as one of "our little gang" of neighborhood friends.
+Pacino also noted that his character in the movie City Hall was based on Lipper’s later experience there as a NYC deputy mayor.